-In addition to the Black, Asian, Minority Ethnic (BAME) and Disability staff networks, the Trust has recently formed the Lesbian, Gay, Bisexual, Transgender, Intersex and Queer plus (LGBTIQ+) Network.
-The staff networks meet on a regular basis to enable staff to discuss experiences of work-life concerns and gain support from others in a safe and non-threatening environment.
-They provide expert knowledge to the Trust to enable the development of policies and practices that are reflective of staff needs.
+In addition to the Black, Asian, Minority Ethnic (BAME) and Disability Staff Networks, the Trust has recently formed the Lesbian, Gay, Bisexual, Transgender, Intersex and Queer plus (LGBTIQ+) network.
+The staff networks meet on a regular basis to enable staff to discuss experiences of work-life concerns and gain support from others in a safe and non-threatening environment and to provide expert knowledge to the Trust to enable the development of policies and practices that are reflective of staff needs.